Bloodborne Pathogens Exposure Control Plan

 - Sharps containers are inspected and maintained or replaced by designated individuals as needed or whenever necessary to prevent overfilling.

-- Needles should not be recapped, yet some applications may require re-capping.
+- Needles should not be recapped, except in rare cases.
 In those cases, the use of re-capping needles or mechanical re-capping devices are strongly recommended.
 If these alternatives are not feasible, then the one-handed scoop method for re-capping should be employed:

 Place the cap on the counter top and “scoop” it up with the needle, keeping your free hand out of the way.